holoviz-topics/EarthML/doc/index.rst

    </div>
    </div>

-We recommend the `Getting Started Guide <getting_started>`_ to learn the basic concepts and start using Project as quickly as possible.

-The `User Guide <user_guide>`_ goes into key concepts more deeply when you are ready for further study.

-The `API <Reference_Manual>`_ is the definitive guide to each EarthML object.
+In addition to these examples, the `Getting Started Guide <getting_started>`_ aims to quickly introduce the essential concepts to help the reader understand how they can start using these tools to solve their own problems.
+The `User Guide <user_guide>`_ then offers a more in depth overview of these concepts when you are ready for further study.
+Lastly, the `API <Reference_Manual>`_ is the definitive guide to each EarthML object.

 Please feel free to report `issues